MrZhuNi/salome_shape/src/BuildPlugin/doc/vertexFeature.rst

 Vertex
 ======

+The Vertex feature creates one or several vertices using already existing vertices in other objects.

 To create vertices in the active part:

 #. select in the Main Menu *Build - > Vertex* item  or